apify/mcp-server-rag-web-browser-py/README.md

 ### Debugging

 Since MCP servers run over stdio, debugging can be challenging.
-For the best debugging experience, we strongly recommend using the [MCP Inspector](https://github.com/modelcontextprotocol/inspector).
+For the best debugging experience it is recommend to use the [MCP Inspector](https://github.com/modelcontextprotocol/inspector).

 You can launch the MCP Inspector via [`npm`](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) with this command:

 ```bash
 npx @modelcontextprotocol/inspector uv --directory /home/jirka/apify/mcp-server-rag-web-browser run mcp-server-rag-web-browser
 ```

 Upon launching, the Inspector will display a URL that you can access in your browser to begin debugging.